jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 #### If You're Not Sure Where to Start

 Read the code, read the PR comments, then re-read both.
 Find something that doesn't make sense and try to figure it out.
 Repeat.

-Once it all starts to make sense, run bitcoind on testnet (or on mainnet with very small amounts), and watch or search through the relevant logs.
-Maybe add some custom logging, printf statements, or asserts; it's always a privilege to add these into other people's code.
-Run the relevant functional tests and look through the debug logs or add pdb breakpoints and check values/run RPC commands.
+Once it all starts to make sense, run bitcoind on testnet (or on mainnet with very small amounts), and tail or search through the relevant logs (run `bitcoin-cli help logging` for the various bitcoind logging categories and how to toggle them on/off).

+Maybe add some custom logging, LogPrintfs, or asserts; it's always a privilege to add these into other people's code (to see how, run `git grep -ni logprintf` or `git grep assert` in the repository).

+Run the relevant functional tests and look through the debug logs.
+Verify that they fail in the expected way on master.
+Back in the PR branch, inverse or change the new tests to make them break and understand why.

+Maybe add C++ gdb or Python pdb breakpoints.
+Examine values.
+Run RPC commands.

+Check if any call sites, headers or declarations have been overlooked in the PR.

 Try refactoring the code to be better or prettier, and discover why that doesn't work.
 Expect it to take twice as long as you planned it to.
 Yes, it's work.

-(Credit for this paragraph:
-Anthony Towns).
+#### Add missing tests

-While you're reviewing, adding tests yourself can help you understand the behaviour and verify the changes, and you can send them to the author who can add them to the PR.
-Proposing automated tests to the author is a really helpful way to start contributing.
+While you're reviewing, writing tests yourself can help you understand the behaviour and verify the changes, and if they add useful coverage you can propose them to the author for inclusion in the PR.
+Proposing automated tests is a really helpful way to start contributing.
 Authors appreciate it when someone reviews their PR and provides additional tests.
 [Here's an example.](https://github.com/bitcoin/bitcoin/pull/15996#issuecomment-491740946)

+#### Big picture > nits

 Remember, the big picture is much more important than nits, spelling, or code style.
 Re-read the [Nits](#nits) section above.
 Try to avoid commenting on these